 The impossible challenge

-This was due to the complex challenges presented by the strait; strong tides, wind, fog, and the San Andreas Fault located just 7 miles offshore.
+This was due to the complex challenges presented by the strait: strong tides, wind, fog and the San Andreas Fault located just 7 miles offshore.
 But improvements in long-span bridge design led to the hope that it could eventually be accomplished.

 Initial reports estimated that a bridge would cost over $100 million and was probably unfeasible.
 But one engineer came forward with a plan that he claimed could be built for $25 to $30 million.
 His name was Joseph Baermann Strauss.

-At a time when bridge building generally cost the life of one workman for every million dollars spent, Strauss insisted on the highest safety precautions possible.
+At a time when bridge-building generally cost the life of one workman for every million dollars spent, Strauss insisted on the highest safety precautions possible.

 Finished at last

 But not everyone was content just to be among the first to walk across the bridge.
-Carmen Perez and her sister Minnie became the first people to roller-skate across and Florentine Calegeri crossed on stilts!
+Carmen Perez and her sister Minnie became the first people to roller-skate across and Florentine Calegeri crossed on stilts.

-The next day, 28 May, the bridge was officially opened to automobiles.
-Strauss was in attendance and read a poem that he had written for the occasion entitled “The Mighty Task is Done.”
-An array of celebrations took place to mark the bridge’s opening, including a firework display and a fly-past by 500 US Navy aircraft.
+The next day, 28 May 1937, the bridge was officially opened to automobiles.
+Strauss was in attendance and read a poem that he had written for the occasion entitled The Mighty Task is Done.
+Various celebrations took place to mark the bridge’s opening, including a firework display and a fly-past by 500 US Navy aircraft.